Connect with us

 More than a dozen federal judges have pledged not to hire students from Columbia University after its leaders allowed pro-Hamas encampments on its property and chose to shut down in-person instruction and cancelled graduation.
 The judges said Columbia had become an “incubator of bigotry” against Jewish people, The Center Square reported.

 Several Jewish groups have also sued Palestinian groups they argue are “collaborators and propagandists for Hamas.”
-Advocating for the of Jews and committing violence against Jews is not protected speech under the First Amendment, they argue.
+Advocating for the death of Jews and committing violence against Jews is not protected speech under the First Amendment, they argue.

 Cotton’s bill was also filed after nearly all Ivy League universities received failing grades for antisemitism, The Center Square reported.
 They include Harvard, whose student group hosted a pro-Palestinian activist with ties to Hamas; Brown, which is considering divesting from Israel; and Yale, who’s student paper’s editor was stabbed in the eye by a pro-Hamas rioter.